Dulce-Engineering/menu-buddy/README.md

 Optional string indicating position of menu relative to button.
 Can be "top", "bottom", "left", or "right".
 - **menu_buddy**
 Accessible instance of Menu Buddy.
-- **fixed_width**
-Optional string indicating the width that should be maintained as a user moves through menu options.

 ## Events
 - **clickoption**